- 25 October 2023

 Tickets: £5 per lecture

-Location: V&A - Enter via the Secretariat Gate entrance on Cromwell Road (just passed the V&A’s main entrance).
+Location: V&A - Enter via the Secretariat Gate entrance on Cromwell Road (just past the V&A’s main entrance).
 All other entrances will be closed.

 Entry from 18.00 (arrive at least 10 mins before lecture starts to allow time to walk to the Gorvy Lecture Theatre)